DataManagementLab/VLDBJ_1000_cores_measurements/README.md

 # General Structure

-In the following data collection, we provide for all experiments discussed in "__The Tale of 1000 Cores: An Evaluation of Concurrency Control on Real(ly) Large Multi-Socket Hardware__"[1] and "__The Full Story of 1000 Cores: A Dissection of Concurrency Control on Real(ly) Large Multi-Socket Hardware__"[2]:
+In the following data collection, we provide for all experiments discussed in "__The Tale of 1000 Cores: An Evaluation of Concurrency Control on Real(ly) Large Multi-Socket Hardware__"[1] and "__The Full Story of 1000 Cores: An Examination of Concurrency Control on Real(ly) Large Multi-Socket Hardware__"[2]:
 - The configuration (".conf") and scripts (".sh") for the experimental setup, raw logs ("log.out", ".log"), profiling output ("\*.perf.\*"), and extracted measurements (".results.csv") compressed into measurements.zip;
 - accumulated measurements ("result.csv") and resulting plots (".svg", ".tex", ".html").